cell-labs/cell-script/SPEC.md

 Cell Script provides the following primitive types.

 ## Boolean types

 A boolean type represents the set of Boolean truth values denoted by the predeclared constants true and false.
-The predeclared boolean type is bool; it is a defined type.
+The predeclared boolean type is `bool`; it is a defined type.

 ## Numeric types